 socks, scarves.
 This Wool Top is Value Priced to save you

 Swalesdale his is considered a rare wool top.
-Naturally colored light grey wool fiber with interesting white kemp fibers, that is great for bags, slippers, woven rugs and everything that needs to withstand heavy wear.
+Naturally colored, a very light grey/cream wool fiber with interesting white kemp fibers, that is great for bags, slippers, woven rugs and everything that needs to withstand heavy wear.
 This will also can be spun into a perfect yarn for Navaho rug weaving.

 Naturally colored Shetland wool top in five yummy colors.
 Soft and lofty, this wool fiber has a lot of loft and will spin up soft and fluffy.
 The light brown color is also often referred to a Moorit, and this shade is difficult to find in a natural wool fiber.
 These tops are certified wool from the Shetland Islands.
 This wool comes from 700 individual crofters (small farms) that pool their wool clip together and ship to the mill to be sorted, scoured and processed.
 This small scale wool production has been in business for hundreds of years.